The deadline for completed Ph.D. applications is December 15.

 - Culture and religion

-Since its founding, the department has had a distinct culture that links the key normative questions of democracy, social justice and the good life to the critical traditions of European and American social thought and Chicago School methods of rich ethnographic fieldwork in communities and institutions.
+Since its founding, the department has enjoyed a distinct intellectual culture that links the key normative questions of democracy, social justice and the good life to critical social thought and qualitative research methods.

-We oblige students to formulate questions of social and analytical importance in "big picture" terms and submit these questions to the test of rigorous qualitative research.
-While we have added comparative and historical methods over the years, as well as quantitative methods, our center of gravity has remained the qualitative analysis of institutional change.
+We oblige our students to formulate questions of social and analytical importance in "big picture" terms and submit these questions to the test of rigorous research.
+With considerable expertise in ethnographic, interview, comparative and historical methods, our center of gravity has remained the qualitative analysis of institutional change.

 Our program strives to promote conceptual vitality, autonomous thinking, engagement with the empirical world and critical analysis.
 We train our students to think theoretically and to investigate their ideas with methodological rigor.

 Our graduates have consistently been on the cutting edge of critical work in sociology; their books and articles have won recognition and awards, and have changed the public agenda in important ways.
-We value innovative teaching and make every attempt to ensure that our students have the opportunity to develop teaching skills, explore new pedagogies and collaborate with us in making the department an exciting place.
+We also value innovative teaching and make every attempt to ensure that our students have the opportunity to develop teaching skills and explore new pedagogies.

-- The doctoral program that leads to a Ph.D. in sociology.
-Students enrolled in this program may elect to earn an MA in sociology or a joint master's degree in sociology and women's and gender studies along the way to the Ph.D.
+- The doctoral program that leads to a Ph.D. in Sociology.
+Students enrolled in this program may elect to earn an MA in Sociology or a joint Master's degree in Sociology and Women's, Gender, and Sexuality Studies along the way to the Ph.D.

-- A joint master's program in sociology and women's and gender studies that leads to an MA in sociology and women's and gender studies.
+- A joint master's program in Sociology and Women's, Gender, and Sexuality Studies that leads to an MA in Sociology and Women's, Gender, and Sexuality Studies.

 There are specific course tracks and requirements for each of these programs.